-Most of us have at least one small room or space in our home that we wish were bigger.
+Most people have at least one small room or space in their home that they wish were bigger.
 Even when you can’t physically enlarge the space, there are ways to achieve the feeling of a bigger space through the use of properly selected décor elements.
 Carpet is one of those elements.
-Whether you have wall-to-wall broadloom or an area rug laid over another type of flooring, choosing the right carpet can help your space feel bigger.
+Whether you have a wall-to-wall broadloom or an area rug laid over another type of flooring, choosing the right carpet can help your space feel bigger.
 Here are some tips for making that happen.

 Area Rug Tips